codejedi-ai/CS241-wlp4-compile-pipeline/README.md

 # WLP4 Compiler

-A complete implementation of a compiler for the WLP4 programming language, consisting of four stages: Scanner, Parser, Code Generator, and MIPS to x86 Converter.
-The compiler translates WLP4 source code into x86 assembly code.
+A complete implementation of a compiler for the WLP4 programming language, consisting of three stages: Scanner, Parser, and Code Generator.
+The compiler translates WLP4 source code into MIPS assembly code, which can be executed using the included MIPS emulator.

 ## Project Structure